audeering/opensmile-python/README.rst

 * LLD deltas

-.. note:: With v2.0.0 LLD deltas were removed from all sets of the
+.. note:: Pre v2.0.0 some LLDs of the GeMAPS family were incorrectly output
-    GeMAPS family.
+    as deltas.
+This was corrected with v2.0.0 and these features are now correctly returned as LLDs.
+Note that with v2.0.0 deltas are no longer available for the GeMAPS family.

 The following table lists the number of features for each set and level.